Skip to main content

 Experiment profiles can be managed in the UI at http://pioreactor.local/experiment-profiles.
 See video below for a demonstration.

-All profiles are stored on the leader's disk under ~/.pioreactor/experiment_profiles/.
-You can create and edit profiles in this directory, as well.
+All profiles are stored on the leader's disk under ~/.pioreactor/experiment_profiles/, allowing you can create and edit profiles in this directory, as well.

 hours_elapsed refers to the profile start time